Takeaways

 Money Market Accounts vs. Savings Accounts

 High-yielding online savings accounts want you to keep your funds in your savings account.
-Some savings accounts restrict the number of withdrawals you can make from the account and do not provide the same advantages as a regular checking account.
+Some savings accounts restrict the number of withdrawals you can make and do not provide the same advantages as a regular checking account.

 In contrast, money market accounts offer more account flexibility and accessibility.
 With key features like debit cards, ATM cards, and checks, it is much easier to transfer funds out of your money market account.
 Money market accounts and high-yielding online savings accounts both pay similar interest rates.